Allegheny-Computer-Science-103-S2018/cs103-S2018-practical8-starter/README.md

 guides will help you to understand how to use both [GitHub](http://github.com) and [GitHub Classroom](https://classroom.github.com/).
-To learn more about how to include an emoji in an HTML file, please read the documentation for the [Emoji CSS library](https://afeld.github.io/emoji-css/). o learn more about Google's web fonts, please visit [Google Web Fonts](https://fonts.google.com/).
+To learn more about how to include an emoji in an HTML file, please read the documentation for the [Emoji CSS library](https://afeld.github.io/emoji-css/).
+To learn more about Google's web fonts, please visit [Google Web Fonts](https://fonts.google.com/).

-To do well on this assignment, you should also review Chapters 1 through 6 of the course textbook, paying close attention to Section 6.1 through 6.4.
+To do well on this assignment, you should also review Chapters 1 through 8 of the course textbook, paying close attention to Sections 8.1 through 8.10.
+Don't forget to review the Extended Example that starts on page 383 to see a screenshot of a web site that is similar to the one that you are asked to construct.
 Please see the course instructor or one of the teaching assistants or tutors if you have questions about any of these reading assignments.

 ## Commands